matn7/Google-Platform-Notes/flashcard/SystemDesign.md

 tables to reduce the number of joins, at the cost of increased redundancy and potential data anomalies.

 266) Databases Choosing the Right Database?
-Answer: Relational vs. NoSQL: Choose the type of database that best fits your use case.
+Answer: Relational versus NoSQL: Choose the type of database that best fits your use case.
-Relational Databases (RDBMS): Use for structured data with relationships, requiring ACID compliance (e.g., MySQL, PostgreSQL).
+Relational Databases (RDBMS): Use for structured data with relationships, requiring ACID compliance (example, MySQL, PostgreSQL).
-NoSQL Databases: Use for unstructured or semi-structured data, scalability, and flexibility (e.g., MongoDB, Cassandra, Redis).
+NoSQL Databases: Use for unstructured or semi-structured data, scalability, and flexibility (example, MongoDB, Cassandra, Redis).

 267) Databases Schema Design?
-Answer: Data Modeling: Create an Entity-Relationship Diagram (ERD) to visualize entities, attributes, and relationships.
+Answer: Data Modeling: Create an Entity-Relationship Diagram (E-R-D) to visualize entities, attributes, and relationships.
 Primary Keys: Ensure every table has a primary key that uniquely identifies each record.
 Foreign Keys: Use foreign keys to maintain referential integrity between tables.

 268) Databases Indexing?
 Answer: Indexes: Use indexes to improve query performance.
-Create indexes on columns frequently used in WHERE clauses, JOIN operations, and ORDER BY clauses.
+Create indexes on columns frequently used in 'WHERE' clauses, 'JOIN' operations, and 'ORDER BY' clauses.
 Composite Indexes: Sometimes, a combination of columns might be needed for indexing to cover specific queries.
-Avoid Over-Indexing: Too many indexes can slow down write operations (INSERT, UPDATE, DELETE).
+Avoid Over-Indexing: Too many indexes can slow down write operations ('INSERT', 'UPDATE', 'DELETE').

 269) Databases Data Integrity?
-Answer: Constraints: Use constraints (e.g., NOT NULL, UNIQUE, CHECK) to enforce rules at the database level.
+Answer: Constraints: Use constraints (example 'NOT NULL', 'UNIQUE', 'CHECK') to enforce rules at the database level.
 Transactions: Use transactions to ensure a series of operations either completely succeed or fail (ACID properties:
 Atomicity, Consistency, Isolation, Durability).

 270) Databases Scalability?
-Answer: Vertical Scaling: Increase the capacity of a single server (e.g., adding more CPU, RAM).
+Answer: Vertical Scaling: Increase the capacity of a single server (example, adding more CPU, RAM).
-Horizontal Scaling: Distribute the load across multiple servers (e.g., sharding in NoSQL databases, database clustering).
+Horizontal Scaling: Distribute the load across multiple servers (example, sharding in NoSQL databases, database clustering).

 271) Databases Backup and Recovery?
 Answer: Regular Backups: Schedule regular backups to prevent data loss.
 Disaster Recovery Plan: Have a plan for recovering data in case of a failure.

 272) Databases Security?
 Answer: Authentication and Authorization: Ensure proper user authentication and authorization to control access.